-While the Department of Homeland Security (DHS) has not provided updated guidance regarding online instruction beyond Spring 2021, we are hopeful that the fall 2020 and the spring 2021 flexibilities will continue for fall 2021.
+SEVP confirmed on April 26, 2021 that guidance originally issued in March 2020 for the COVID-19 emergency is extended for the 2021-2022 academic year.
 Based on current guidance, new international students and students who started their programs in the fall 2020 or spring 2021 semesters from overseas are eligible to apply for a visa and enter the U.S. to attend in-person classes.
 However, new students may not enroll in 100% online courses if they will be in the U.S. for the fall semester.

-Based on this guidance, we advised that first year international students, who are outside the US, should plan to enroll from outside the US for the Spring 2021 semester.
 With the situation developing, and based on President Holloway's latest message (March 25, 2021), we hope to welcome international students to campus if visa, travel and public health guidelines permit.
-However, in case students are unable to make it to campus in time for the fall semester, they may enroll in online classes offered by Rutgers or participate in some of the other available options such as the ROSE program or a Rutgers Study Abroad program (for undergraduate students).
+However, in case students are unable to make it to campus in time for the fall semester, they may enroll in online classes offered by Rutgers or participate in some of the other available options such as the ROSE program or a Rutgers Study Abroad at home program (for undergraduate students).

 More information will be provided as it becomes available.